JM Pedini - Executive Director

 Jeremy Weir serves as the treasurer of Virginia NORML.

-Ngiste is Director of Public Policy at Columbia Care, one of the nation’s leading medical cannabis companies.
+Ngiste is Vice President of Public Policy at Columbia Care, one of the nation’s leading medical cannabis companies.
 She serves as the President of the New York Medical Cannabis Industry Association and on the board of the District of Columbia Cannabis Trade Association.
 Prior to that, she was co-founder of Undaunted Ventures, a political consulting firm which specializes in innovative narrative, training, and leadership coaching services, and which grew out of her work training progressive organizations and working on campaigns across Virginia.
 She is the co-founder and co-director of New Leaders Council Virginia.
 Ngiste holds a BA in Public Policy from the University of Chicago and a Masters in Public Policy and Management from Carnegie Mellon University.
 She happily gives and receives recommendations for sci-fi novels and board games.

 Herb is the CEO of Pyramid Technologies, LLC, a cloud-computing & project management consulting firm.
 He is also a retired US Army combat veteran, serving tours in Iraq and Afghanistan.
 Herb served as the treasurer for New Kent County from 2000 to 2011.
-Currently, he serves on several board of directors to include VA NORML, Roanoke Area Ministries, and Achieving Community Excellence (Williamsburg).
+Currently, he serves on several board of directors to include Virginia NORML, Roanoke Area Ministries, and Achieving Community Excellence (Williamsburg).
 He is also a charter member of the New Kent Rotary Club.
 In November 2019, Herb was a democratic candidate for 3rd Senate District of Virginia; he earned more democratic votes in history for this district.

 Sheba Williams was born and raised in Richmond, VA.
 She is a Norfolk State University alum with a Bachelor's Degree in Business Management, she has professional licenses in Cosmetology and Barbering, and her Master Instructor's license.
 Sheba is the founder and executive director of Nolef Turns - a Richmond, VA based grassroots organization that works to break the barriers of the criminal legal system.
 She is also the co-founder of the Institute of Forgiveness, which focuses on juvenile legal systems.
 Sheba has a passion for empowering and uplifting others with court and justice involvement and fights daily to remove the policies and stigmas around a past conviction.
 Realizing that racism is deep-rooted in Virginia's history, Sheba isn't afraid to reach across every intersection necessary to find the best ways to reach true equity and inclusion by actively working to break down systemic policies that keep barriers in place for those most impacted by mass incarceration.